"Bach & music from Out of the Blue” & “Into the Amazon”

-Emily Burridge has developed an exciting and innovative program of new music for the 'cello, featured on her double CD release "Out of the Blue & Into the Amazon".
+Through employing modern sampling and looping technology, Emily has developed an exciting and innovative program of new music for the cello.

 In the video below Emily plays extracts of two pieces "Globalisation" and "Rain Man Sings" from her release "Out of the Blue & Into the Amazon" and demonstrates her use of modern sampling technology which she utilises while she is playing the 'cello and which enables her to create multi tracked pieces during her solo performance production.

 As artist in residence for the Amercian Ubiquity University Wisdom School at Chartres Cathederal, France.
 'Prayer for the Rivers' is a recording of an improvised piece played during a live perfromance in the crypt of the cathederal.

 The video below is the premier of 'Bach, Burridge & Into the Amazon' at the Brazillian Embassy in London.
 In conjucntion with a photographic exhibition by Sue Cunningham.

 A master of her instrument and proficient technician, Emily creates all the samples during the live performance.

 Along with her solo compositions Emily adds the sounds and experiences brought back from her times living with the Xavante tribe in the Amazon

 Singing is central to the Xavante culture and Emily was invited to record their songs.

 With these recordings Emily has produced "Into the Amazon" and through this production takes the audience on a brief journey into an Indian village commencing with birds at dawn followed by recordings of songs sung by both groups and individuals which she accompanies with solo 'cello compositions.

 75 projected images accompany the "Into the Amazon" performance.
 Including photos of fauna and flora of the Amazon by kind permission of the acclaimed photographer Sue Cunningham and photos of Xavante tribes people taken by Emily.